Vancia100/handlingslistan-next/README.md

   - [ ] Go shoping, things left in list gets put inte new list, data saved ...
   - [ ] Have shoping lists sync with multiple users
   - [x] Migrate to betterAuth to do credentials without issues
+  - [ ] Implement Cache strategy with NextJS 16 / Merge the cache branch

 - [ ] Docs
 - [ ] Hosting options withopen-source API